*Disclaimer*

 Options

 This is a song about despair, that utilizes some of the historical aspects of Chief Joseph and the Trail of Tears to make it's point.
-The end vocals refer to a natural monument in Arizona.
+The end vocals refer to a natural monument in Utah.
 "The Trail to the Rock that leads over"

 Rumtoad- Everything Options by Rumtoad